YuanGongND/llm_speech_emotion_challenge/README.md

 - Any method, including LLM-based methods or conventional non-LLM based methods (e.g., BERT, LIWC, etc).
 - Any large language model, including open-sourced ones (e.g., LLaMA, finetuned or original ones) or API-based ones (e.g., GPT-4).
 - An arbitrary long context window.

-However, for fairness considerations, the model must take our provided data (i.e., ASR transcripts) as input.
-You cannot:
-- Use raw audio data as input.
-- Use your own ASR model to transcribe the audio.
-- You cannot use any ground-truth emotion label in the entire conversation as prior knowledge, we will not provide ground truth label for our evaluation set.
-- You can use the conversation prior to the sentence requiring a prediction as context, but NOT the conversation that follows.
-I.e., it needs to be causal inference.

 ### Step 3: Evaluation Phase